Harir99/ConwaysGameOfLife/README.md

 Subsequent passes in the simulation are output to the shell.
 Students would maintain internal state simulating a grid of "live" and "dead" cells.
 At each pass of the simulation, the following rules would be applied to alter program state:

-Rules
+**Rules:**
-Live cells bordered by fewer than two live neighbors would die.
+1 - Live cells bordered by fewer than two live neighbors would die.
-Live cells bordered by two to three live neighbors would stay alive.
+2- Live cells bordered by two to three live neighbors would stay alive.
-Live cells bordered by more than three live neighbors would die.
+3 -Live cells bordered by more than three live neighbors would die.
-Dead cells bordered by three live neighbors would become alive.
+4- Dead cells bordered by three live neighbors would become alive.